 1) By Air

 There are two main airports in the capital Rome but the largest of them, Fiumicino International Airport, is Italy’s main airport.
 It is named after the Renaissance painter and inventor Leonardo da Vinci.
 Milan also has two airports.
 There are major airports in Genoa, Bologna, Naples, Pisa, Catania, Venice, Bari and Turin, as well as some smaller regional airports throughout the country.
 The national airline is Alitalia.
+You can hire a car in Italy from all international airports on arrival.

 2) By Land